jauninb/jumpstart/ic_cr_build_vs_buildkit_buildctl/ic_cr_build vs Buildkit.md

 ## Buildkit Buildctl in the context of a Container Registry Pipeline Job

 ### ibmcloud container registry context
-`ibmcloud cr build` is not only building the OCI/Docker image but is laso pushing the bits to the ibmcloud container registry namespace/registry for the given image/tag.
+`ibmcloud cr build` is not only building the OCI/Docker image but is also pushing the bits to the ibmcloud container registry namespace/registry for the given image/tag.
 `Buildkit buildctl` needs to be configured with CR access and the output parameter for buildctl build need to include --output with "push=true"

 ### environment variables relevant to the build